Meet the Team

 Rachel co-founded Mental Health – Time for Action in 2017 following years of struggling to access appropriate mental health treatment for her then teenage daughter.

-Rachel loves nature walks and spending time with her dog Roo.
+Rachel loves the natural world and spending time walking and listening to bird song.
 She believes in the restorative power of spending time in the natural world and is involved with the Green Walking Project.

-Rachel can also be found on Twitter @lovebillybragg
+Rachel can also be found on X @lovebillybragg and LinkedIn

 Caroline Aldridge – patron